Our UUFO Commitment

 Climate and Environmental Justice

 Climate justice is both a global and a very local issue.
 Our education and action work related to climate has often been linked to our efforts to seek justice for and reconciliation with Indigenous nations – e.g. access to clean water in Indigenous communities, advocacy for the community of Grassy Narrows related to mercury poisoning in their water.
 Support for local water issues has been expressed through support of the Ottawa River Keepers and the Ottawa Water Study Action Group.
 We recognize the many groups working on environmental issues and use our weekly social action e-newsletter to inform UUFO members of opportunities for action.

 The Fellowship had the rewarding experience of sponsoring two refugees from Burundi in 2017 – two brothers who are now settled and doing well in Canada.

 On Mother’s Day, 2021 we launched a new Refugee Support Fundraising drive, in support of Flaming Chalice international.
 We were thrilled to surpass our goal in just 3 weeks!
 Read more

 We are currently collaborating with a Saskatoon group to bring a family of three Burundian refugees to Ottawa.

 Support of Local Charities and Programs

-The Brief History of UUFO Social Justice – 1996 -2012 outlines many other social justice activities undertaken by the congregation and by individuals related to building a more peaceful and sustainable world … responding to the call of both our UU principles and UUFO mission statement.
+The Brief History of UUFO Social Justice – 1996 -2012 recounts some of these early activities undertaken by the congregation and by individuals for building a more peaceful and sustainable world … answering the call of our UU principles and UUFO mission statement.